San Juan Puerto Rico Temple

 Elder Walter F. González, president of the Caribbean Area, will preside at the groundbreaking ceremony for the San Juan Puerto Rico Temple on Saturday, May 4, 2019.
 Attendance at the site will be by invitation only, but the services are anticipated to be transmitted via internet to local meetinghouses.
 Construction is anticipated to last about two years.

-On January 19, 2019, the Trujillo Alto Ward chapel will be permanently closed for demolition.
+On January 20, 2019, the Trujillo Alto Ward chapel was permanently closed for demolition.
 The site will be prepared for construction of the San Juan Puerto Rico Temple and a new meetinghouse.

 The official rendering of the San Juan Puerto Rico Temple was publicly released on January 12, 2019.
 The rendering depicts a domed spire that will rise over the temple entrance, honoring the Spanish colonial architecture found throughout historic Old San Juan including the iconic defensive castle known as Castillo San Felipe del Morro or simply "El Morro."